smcaleese/resume-analyzer/docs/functional-spec/functional-spec.md

 ## 2.1 Product Functions
 The product will be a web application which a user will offer a resume upload page for resume analysis and a data analytics tool for viewing job market trends.

 The CV upload tool will consist of a page where user can upload their CVs.
-CVs will be sent to the systems backend where first it will be processed using machine learning and NLP to extract key terms and information about the user, this information will include (but may not be limited to) certifications, skills, characteristics, technologies and employment history.
-This data will then be analysed by the system which will make use of its collection of aggregate job market data (job listings, linkedin profiles, etc.) to analyse the users provided information to evaluate how well their CV will fare in the current job market.
-It will then return helpful information to the user like what skills or certifications will be most beneficial in progressing their career, what are some potential career paths they can pursue (and what steps are needed) and other useful information to help the user improve their CV and progress their career.
+After uploading, CVs will be sent to the system's back end service where they will be processed using machine learning and NLP to extract key terms and information about the user.
+This information will include certifications, skills, characteristics, technologies and employment history and other useful information.
+This data will then be analysed by the system which will make use of its collection of aggregate job market data (job listings, linkedin profiles, etc.) to analyse the user's provided information and evaluate how well their CV will fare in the current job market.
+It will then return helpful information to the user such as the skills or certifications that will be most beneficial in progressing their career, potential career paths they could pursue (and what steps are needed) and other useful information to help the user improve their CV and make progress in their career.
 This information will then be displayed to the user as well as allowing the user to see jobs that they are most suited for with their current skill set and apply to any which take their interest.

-The job market insights tool will have buttons that allow users to select common queries about the job market such as "most popular skills".
-These buttons would take the user to a report with information relevant to the question such as descriptions or visualuations.
-These reports could be partially or completely precomputed for performance reasons.
-Novel queries which could be entered into a search bar would invoke data analysis to acquire the information desired and generate a report.
-As there is a trade off between depth of analysis and detail, we plan on finding a good balance between these two goals.
+The second major feature of our product is the job market insight tool which will use data mining and NLP techniques to extract information from job posts and display it to users in the form of reports.
+The goal is to give users the ability to type natural language questions into the system to generate reports on important topics such as company reviews, technologies and industry trends and information on salary trends.
+These reports could contain text extracts, tables or visualisations that show important and valuable information on a particular industry trend.
+Reports can be regularly updated automatically so that they are always up-to-date.
+As we expect many popular questions to be repeated, for performance reasons, reports can be stored in a database and retrieved instead of being re-generated every time a new search query is asked.
+When a search query is entered into the system, the system will then offer existing reports which can be opened instantly by clicking on them or the option of creating a new report which would take longer but give the user the opportunity to do novel data analysis.
+For reports that need to be generated, as there is a trade off between speed and the depth of analysis, we plan on finding a good balance between these two goals.

 <br>

 ## 2.2 User Characteristics and Objectives
 This product is mainly intended for software engineers who are beginning their career path such as new graduates, young people aged 18 - 30 and engineers who are looking to make a career change.
-This user base will have a wide range of technical abilities and experience and as such the system will need to be accomodating to people of all levels of technical expertise.
+This user base will have a wide range of technical abilities and experience and as such the system will need to be accommodating to people of all levels of technical expertise.
 However we do expect our users to have a basic functional understanding of web applications and how to use them.
 We will also be exclusively targeting English speakers as the product will only be able to handle English language CVs and thus we will only have the application available in English.
 We also plan on focusing the analysis on the Irish job market.

-From a user's perspective, using the system should be as straightforward as navigating to the URL using a modern web browser of their choice before uploading a CV, selecting or typing a search query.
+From a user's perspective, accessing and using the system should be as straightforward as navigating to the URL using a modern web browser of their choice before uploading a CV, selecting or typing a search query.
 Unless the answer to the query has been precomputed, we expect that there  will be a short delay (No more than 30-40 seconds) as processing takes place before the screen changes to display the output information to the user.
 From here the user is free to navigate and explore the displayed information and interact with any interactive information displayed like navigating to job listing of jobs that were deemed the most suitable for them.
 <br>

 ## 2.3 Operational Scenarios